 - Urogynecology/Reconstructive Pelvic Surgery

-*These lists are updated as new fellowship start dates become available.
+*These lists are updated quarterly as new fellowship start dates become available.

 Ob-Gyn Fellowship Start Date Frequently Asked Questions

 Feedback from residents and fellows regarding this change has been overwhelmingly positive.
 Concerns regarding the loss of salary, visa limitations, and health insurance coverage have been raised.
 These frequently asked questions address those concerns and others to assist programs and fellows with the recommendation of a delayed fellowship start date.

 Read the frequently asked questions below, or download as a PDF.

 No, ACGME accreditation is based on compliance with ACGME requirements.
 ACGME mandates a set length of training, but not a particular start date.

 Many programs have made accommodations to allow senior residents to use the last week/s of their training to do board prep, and for relocation purposes.
 However, this is not a universal policy and often mandates residents use their own personal time off or unpaid leave time to accommodate.
 It also diminishes the residency experience.
 This change will allow graduating residents to focus on reviewing for the qualifying exam and the end of their residency program and decreases resident concerns about relocation prior to starting their fellowship.

 Perhaps, but only for the 1st year.
 After that, the graduating fellows will be on a new cycle that will provide similar attendance as before.
 For example, a fellow who started on August 1 would graduate on July 30 upon completion of their fellowship.
 As any gap in coverage will be known in advance, programs will be able to plan for the transition.